-Police have decided not to charge Heather du Plessis-Allan after an investigation into her purchase of a gun on an episode of TV3's
+Police have decided not to charge Heather du Plessis-Allan after an investigation into her purchase of a gun on an episode of TV3's Story.

 Police have issued formal warnings against three MediaWorks staff for their involvement in the purchase of the firearm.